-The Together Plan delivers resources and offers remote support from Rabbis, lay leaders, teachers and informal Jewish educators.
+The Together Plan delivers resources and enables support from Rabbis, lay leaders, teachers and informal Jewish educators.

 Survival to revival

 Between 1941 and 1945 the Nazis systematically exterminated 90% of the region's Jews.
 Those that survived experienced further destruction of their communities under the Soviet government's policy of atheism - religious practice was banned and community gatherings persecuted.
 The authorities fostered mistrust and suspicion of others as a means of enforcing control.

 Since the fall of the Soviet Union in 1991, Jewish life has seen a small revival.
 But the legacy of the Soviet era seriously restricts communities' potential.
 The Together Plan works closely with its partner communities, helping them to rediscover Jewish traditions and acquire the skills and confidence to revive.

 Education is vital to the future of any community

 We help our communities to establish and run educational programmes for a wide range of age and interest groups, including:

 - Community Sunday Schools for children of primary school age, teaching Hebrew and Jewish traditions alongside subjects such as English and Music, through fun and engaging activities

 - B'nei Mitzvah training in partnership with experienced Jewish educators and lay leaders across Belarus and the UK